-Tesla continually improves their vehicles with over-the-air software updates that include enhancements to Autopilot and Full Self-Driving (FSD) features in the future.
+Tesla continually improves its electric vehicles with over-the-air software updates that include enhancements to Autopilot, legacy “Enhanced Autopilot”, and Full Self-Driving (FSD) features in the future.

 Recent Firmware Updates and Notable Autopilot Enhancements

 Listed below are the latest software updates with notable Tesla Autopilot improvements.
 Have any tips?
 Contact Us!

 Update 2019.8.x (incl.
 8.1, 8.2, 8.3, etc.)

 The 2019.8.x update includes an exciting new feature, specifically found in 8.3 that now can recognize stoplights when Autopilot is engaged.